 We believe that with support from the Jalisco Energy Agency and foreign actors, Jalisco will become a regional green energy hub within the next decade

-A Positive Outlook for Renewables in Jalisco
+A Positive Outlook For Renewables In Jalisco

 The Institute of the Americas (IOA), the State of Jalisco Energy Agency, and the US Commercial Service held a Renewable Energy Jalisco (REJ) – Outlook for Project Opportunities and Partnerships event to promote the development of renewable energy in the Mexican state of Jalisco.
 Since then, several solar energy projects have been developed, increasing Jalisco’s renewable energy capacity, and signaling the openness of the state to an eventual green transition.